 From ages, it is seen that the lifestyle between a village (countryside) and a city varies.
-There is a huge difference in the way of living between the people living in the cities and villages.
-Each of them has its disadvantages and advantages.
-Cities are the main hubs of everything starting from the fast-food chains to tall buildings.
+There is a huge difference in the way of living between the people living in the cities and the villages.
+Each of them has its own advantages and disadvantages.
+Cities are the main hubs of everything starting from the fast-food chains to tall buildings to center of economic activities.
 Cities represent the epitome of cultural integration along with globalization.
 City life also offers wide options for facilities and opportunities.
-The village is somewhere we find our inner peace there.
-Arrays of trees, ponds, and puddles, the patch of green lands marks the boundaries of any village.
-Only in villages, we can see dew on the grass, rituals, and celebrations with full celebration.
+The village is somewhere we find our inner peace.
+Arrays of trees, minimal air pollution, ponds, and puddles, the patch of green lands marks the boundaries of any village.
+Only in villages, we can see dew on the grass, rituals and celebrations with full excitement.

 Village life is the representation of a rural lifestyle whereas city life represents an urban lifestyle.
-Traditionally India was mainly a land of villages.
-The city is overpopulated compared to the villages where small numbers of people live.
+Rural areas are known as villages in some countries and whereas countryside, backwoods or farmland in other countries.
+Urban growth in cities results in overpopulated areas compared to the villages where small numbers of people live.
 The air and water of the village are less polluted and have a cleaner environment, less noise, and fresh air compared to the cities.
+Villages offer better standards in terms of environment when compared with cities.
 People in the villages are less busy than those in the big cities.
-Cities consist of innumerable numbers of buildings and vehicles and offer better medical care and education than the villages.
+Cities consist of innumerable numbers of buildings and vehicles and offer better medical facilities, health care, economic benefits and education than the villages.

 The word “Village” is derived from a French word that refers to a group of buildings.
 That is what exactly defines a village that a small community of people in a rural area.
 Sometimes the houses of the villages are incorporated into the towns as the municipality.
 Village which represents rural areas are also known as countryside in many countries.

 In a village, the environment is very calm and composed.
-Every population of the village tends to know everybody very well.
+Every person of the village tends to know everybody very well.
 Villagers are always warm-hearted and are always ready to help in any situation.
 But villages have fewer facilities when compared to the cities.
 The villagers have difficulty in education, transportation and even in the treatments.
 Some villages do not have a fully modernized and equipped hospital or medical facilities, while in other the people of the villages have to cover hundreds of kilometers to reach the hospitals.
 Schools are also underdeveloped and do not have highly qualified teachers.
 Parents have to send their children to the cities for higher education.
-Employment is also a questionable situation in villages, as there is only an option of farming for the people there.
+Employment is also a questionable situation in villages, as there is only an option of farming for the people.
+Connectivity between villages and that to important facilities is inadequate which isolates them a number of time.

 City life or urban life is full of advantages and facilities.
 Cities are endowed with higher education due to an ample number of schools and colleges present over there.
-Apart from the schools and colleges, the city has cinema theaters, banks, stadiums for different types of sports, hotels, shopping malls, hotels, and clubs.
+Apart from the schools and colleges, the city has cinema theatres, banks, stadiums for different types of sports, hotels, shopping malls, hotels, and clubs.
 A city is characterized by several pollutions like air, noise, and water.
 These pollutants are caused by a large number of industries, factories and mills present over there.
+Cities are well connected and enjoy various transportation and accessibility benefits.

 The Main Differences between City and Village Life